A Complexity Hierarchy of Shuffles in Card-Based Protocols: Introduction

 A key component of card-based protocols is the use of \emph{shuffles}.
 Shuffles are randomized operations applied to a deck of cards in order to hide information about the positions of the cards.
 They play a crucial role in ensuring the security of card-based protocols, as they prevent players from learning sensitive information during the execution of the protocol.
 Over the years, a variety of shuffles have been proposed and used in the literature.

 However, not all shuffle operations are equally practical.
-Some shuffles are easy to perform in practice and can be implemented naturally by human players.
-Others, although theoretically possible, are more difficult to realize physically.
-In fact, most existing card-based protocols rely on only a small number of basic shuffle primitives.
+Some shuffles are easy to perform in practice and can be implemented naturally by human players, while others are more difficult to realize physically.
+As a result, most existing card-based protocols rely on only a small number of fundamental shuffle primitives that are both practically implementable and widely used in protocol design.

 In particular, the vast majority of known protocols use shuffles that can be expressed using four fundamental operations: the \emph{scramble shuffle} (\sh{ss}), the \emph{random cut} (\sh{rc}), the \emph{pile-scramble shuffle} (\sh{pss}), and the \emph{random pile cut} (\sh{rpc}).
 These operations are widely studied in the literature and form the basic toolbox for constructing card-based protocols.